orchidsoftware/orchid.software/docs/en/docs/attachments.md

 }
 ```

-Each subscription will receive an object `UploadFileEvent`:
+When the `UploadFileEvent` is triggered, the `handle` method of the `UploadListener` class will be called.
+The method will receive an object of the `UploadFileEvent` class, which contains information about the attachment and the time of the upload.

 ```php
 namespace App\Listeners;